-Distinctive features: Distinguished by the combination of dense pubescence, many foliaceous bracts and bracteoles along the twisted pedicels, and corolla white, yellow-green, light yellow or greenish white, without a corona, and with upper corolla tube often somewhat sulcate at base; largest corolla in Neotropical Apocynoids with a tube of up to 50 mm width.
+Distinctive features: Distinguished by the combination of dense pubescence, many foliaceous bracts and bracteoles along the twisted pedicels, and corolla white, yellow-green, light yellow or greenish white, without a corona, and with upper corolla tube often somewhat sulcate at base; largest corolla in neotropical Apocynoids with a tube of up to 50 mm width.

-Distribution: A New World genus of 15 species, 14 of which are found in the Neotropics, from Costa Rica to Bolivia and SE Brazil; wet or rain forests; 100-1,000 m.
+Distribution: A New World genus of 15 species, 14 of which are found in the Neotropics, Honduras, from Costa Rica to Bolivia and SE Brazil; rainforests; 100-1,000 m.

 MACROSCEPIS Kunth in Humboldt, Bonpland & Kunth, Nov.
 Gen. Sp.
-3: 201.
-1819 [quarto].
+3: ed. qu., 201.
+1819.
 (Asclepiadoideae)

 Schubertia Mart.
-(1824)
+(1824).